softwerks/softwerks.github.io/legal/privacy.md

 **FINANCIAL DATA**

 Financial data is data that is related to Your payment method, such as credit card or bank transfer details.
 We collect financial data in order to allow You to purchase, order, return, or exchange products or services from Our website.
 We store limited financial data.
-Most financial data is transferred to Our payment processor, Stripe, and You should review this processor’s Privacy Policy to determine how they use, disclose, and protect Your financial data.
-As a courtesy, Stripe’s Privacy Policy can be found here: https://stripe.com/privacy.
+Most financial data is transferred to Our payment processor, Stripe, and You should review this processor's Privacy Policy to determine how they use, disclose, and protect Your financial data.
+As a courtesy, Stripe's Privacy Policy can be found here: https://stripe.com/privacy.

 **MOBILE DEVICE DATA**